 - Smart Strategies to Answer Behavioral Interview Questions.
 These are the “Tell me about a time when you…” or “Give me an example of when you…” questions, with more sample answers.

-Answering Questions About You:
+Best Interview Answers for Questions About You:

 Employers want to understand more about you and how you might fit into their oganization.